 The last couple of years the brand has shown off the phone the day before Mobile World Congress starts, with MWC 2017 set to kick off on 27 February... meaning a Galaxy S8 release date of February 26.

 That exact date has now been rumored by @Ricciolo1, who accurately leaked the launch date of the Galaxy S7, so it's looking likely.

 In terms of when you'll be able to fondle it for the first time, expect a two week wait - so March 13 is our best guess there.
 Though one leak talks about an April release date, so the wait could be longer than usual.

-That said, there's now some analyst speculation that Samsung might bring the release forward, in order to minimize the impact of having to recall the Samsung Galaxy Note 7.
+That said, there's some analyst speculation that Samsung might bring the release forward, in order to minimize the impact of having to kill the Samsung Galaxy Note 7.
 They don't suggest just how far forward the release would be brought, but the S7 is very unlikely to arrive before the beginning of 2017.

 - We got bored of waiting so we spent some time creating our own video render - here's how the phone should look:

 The trickle of information on the Samsung Galaxy S8 is slowly growing into a stream, though we're still waiting for strong rumors on what actual components and design we might see - but we're able to take a very good guess.

 We've divided our thoughts up into sections below, but likely highlights include a 4K screen, a Snapdragon 830 processor, 6GB of RAM and a massively improved camera.